-Black Hills Ivanpah, LLC ("Black Hills Ivanpah"), is a direct wholly-owned Subsidiary of BHG, is a Delaware limited liability company headquartered in Golden, Colorado.
-Black Hills Ivanpah was established to hold BHG's 49.5% limited partnership interest in a 500 MW generating facility project under development in Southern Nevada.
+Black Hills Ivanpah, LLC ("Black Hills Ivanpah"), is a direct wholly owned Subsidiary of BHG, is a Delaware limited liability company headquartered in Golden, Colorado.
+Black Hills Ivanpah was established to hold BHG's limited partner interest in a 500 MW generating facility project under development in Southern Nevada.
 The project partnership will qualify as an EWG.
+It is contemplated that, when admitted as a partner, Black Hills Ivanpah will hold a 49.5% limited partnership interest in the project partnership.